1-factor and cycle covers of cubic graphs: Introduction

 This conjecture is equivalent to its restriction to cubic graphs.
 In this case a cycle is a 2-regular graph.
 If it is connected, then we call it {\em circuit}; that is, a cycle is a set of disjoint circuits.
 A cycle is {\em even} if it consists of even circuits.
 The length of a cycle cover ${\cal C}$ is the number of edges of ${\cal C}$.
 A 3-edge-colorable cubic graph $G$ has a 2-cycle cover of length $\frac{4}{3}|E(G)|$.
 Alon and Tarsi stated the following conjecture.

 \begin{conjecture} [\cite{Alon_Tarsi}] Every bridgeless graph $G$ has a cycle cover of length at most $\frac{7}{5}|E(G)|$. \end{conjecture}

-Section \ref{gamma_3} studies 3-covers of cubic graphs.
-We introduce the core of a cubic graph and prove some properties of cores.
+In Section \ref{gamma_3} we introduce the core of a cubic graph.
 Using structural properties of cores we show that if $\mu_3(G) \not = 0$, then $2 \mu_3(G)$ is an upper bound for the girth of a cubic graph $G$.
-If $G$ is a bridgeless cubic graph without non-trivial 3-edge-cut and $\mu_3(G) \leq 4$, then $G$ has a Fulkerson coloring.
+If $G$ is a bridgeless cubic graph without non-trivial 3-edge-cut and $\mu_3(G) \leq 4$, then $G$ has a Berge-cover.
 If $G$ is a bridgeless cubic graph and $\mu_3(G) \leq 6$, then $G$ satisfies Conjecture \ref{Fan_Raspaud}.
-For $\mu_3(G) < girth(G)$ we prove the stronger result, that any three 1-factors whose union covers all but $\mu_3(G)$ edges of $G$ have an empty intersection.
-We prove some new upper bounds for the length of a shortest cycle covers of bridgeless cubic graphs.
-If $G$ is trianglefree and $\mu_3(G) \leq 5$, then $G$ has an even 3-cycle cover of length at most $\frac{4}{3}|E(G)| + 2$.
-Furthermore, if $\mu_3(G) \leq girth(G)$, then $G$ has an even cycle cover of length at most $\frac{52}{35}|E(G)|$.
+If $\mu_3(G) < girth(G)$, then $E_3= \emptyset$ for any three 1-factors with $|E_0| = \mu_3(G)$.
+We prove some new upper bounds for the length of a shortest cycle cover of bridgeless cubic graphs.
+If $G$ is triangle-free and $\mu_3(G) \leq 5$, then $G$ has an even 3-cycle cover of length at most $\frac{4}{3}|E(G)| + 2$.
 With those methods, some earlier results of \cite{Fan_Raspaud_94} and \cite{Macajova_etal_2011} are improved to even 3-cycle covers.

-Section \ref{gamma_4} proves that if a cubic graph $G$ has four 1-factors $M_1 \dots, M_4$ such that $\bigcap_{i=1}^4 M_i = \emptyset$ and $|E(G) - \bigcup_{i=1}^4 M_i| = k$, then it has an even 4-cycle cover of length $\frac{4}{3}|E(G)| + 4k$.
-Furthermore, if $\mu_4(G) \in \{0,1,2,3\}$, then $G$ has an even 4-cycle cover of length $\frac{4}{3}|E(G)| + 4 \mu_4(G)$.
-If $\mu_4(G)=0$, then $G$ has an even 4-cycle cover of length $\frac{4}{3}|E(G)|$, and a 5-cycle double cover.
-Furthermore, theses graphs have a shortest 4-cycle cover with edge depth at most 2.
-Zhang \cite{Zhang_book} conjectured that every bridgeless graph has a shortest 4-cycle cover (Conjecture 8.11.5) and that every 3-connected graph has a shortest cycle cover with edge depth at most 2 (Conjecture 8.11.6).
-We further give a negative answer to Problem 8.11.4 of \cite{Zhang_book}.
+Section \ref{gamma_4} proves that if $\mu_4(G) \in \{0,1,2,3\}$, then $G$ has 4-cycle cover of length $\frac{4}{3}|E(G)| + 4 \mu_4(G)$.
+If $\mu_4(G)=0$, then there is a shortest 4-cycle cover of $G$ which is even and and has edge depth at most 2, i.e.~these graphs satisfy two conjectures of Zhang (Conjectures 8.11.5 and 8.11.6 in \cite{Zhang_book}).
+Furthermore, $G$ has a 5-cycle double cover.
+We also give a negative answer to Problem 8.11.4 of \cite{Zhang_book}.

 It seems that snarks which have only cycle covers with more than $\frac{4}{3}|E(G)|$ edges are rare.
-So far only two such graphs with at most 36 vertices are known \cite{Gunnar_2012}.
+There are only two such graphs with at most 36 vertices \cite{Gunnar_2011_paper}.
 One of these graphs is the Petersen graph and the other one has 34 vertices.
 Both graphs have a cycle cover of length $\frac{4}{3}|E(G)| + 1$.

-The paper closes with a few remarks on hypohamiltonian snarks.
+The paper concludes with a few remarks on hypohamiltonian snarks.